armine021/guessing_game/README.md

 Simple Rust program for a guessing game.
 Given an input, provide high/low/equal feedback.
 Includes basic input validation.

+This project is extremely over-commented compared to normal work.
+Excess notes are included for learning a new language.

 Goals:

 1. Generate a secret number to guess.